Xamla/rosvita-documentation/Main_View.rst

 ROSVITA Main View
 *********************

-After successful download, import and start of the ROSVITA Docker image (see :ref:`previous chapter <getting-started-label>`), open an internet browser and enter ``localhost:5000`` in the address bar.
+After successful download and start of the ROSVITA Docker image (see :ref:`previous chapter <getting-started-label>`), the login screen of ROSVITA appears (see Fig. 1.1).

-.. note:: We strongly recommend to use |Chrome_link|, because the user experience will be limited in Firefox due to the significantly slower browser performance.

-The login screen of ROSVITA appears (see Fig. 1.1).

 .. figure:: images/Login_Screen.png
-   :scale: 30 %
-   :align: center

    Figure 1.1  The ROSVITA Login Screen.